shikshalokam/ml-projects-service/migrations/updateDistrictNameInProjects/Readme.md

     node updateDistrictName.js

+#### Validation

+After the script has been executed in the production environment, we can validate the data by utilizing the DBfind API.

+Retrieve the project IDs from `updateDistrictName.json` and include them in the body of the DBfind API request as follows.

+{
+    "query": {
+        "_id": {
+            "$in": [
+               //Add Project Ids here
+            ]
+        }
+    },
+    "mongoIdKeys": [
+        "_id"
+    ],
+    "projection": [
+        "userProfile.userLocations"
+    ],
+    "limit": 200,
+    "skip": 0
+}

+After receiving the response, ensure that the userLocations does not include a district named `Gaurela-Pendra-Marvahi` or `Bastar` instead, it should have either `Gourela Pendra Marvahi` and `Baster`.

 ### Step 3:

 This script is designed to refresh project documents by incorporating the most recent profile information along with the individual's previous role in the project.